alicranck/Vantage-Search/README.md

 # Vantage-Search

-A professional video search platform powered by AI.
+A video search platform powered by AI.
 Index your video library and search for moments using natural language queries.

 ## Features
 - Natural Language Search: AI-powered semantic understanding for video clips.